St. Mary's Episcopal School: Athletics

-The mascot of St. Mary's is the Turkey, formerly the Southern Belles.
-In the spring semester of 2013, USA Today included the St. Mary's Turkey in the Best High School Mascot Contest.
-Online voting led the Turkey to win first place in the state of Tennessee, followed by a first-place victory in the Southeast region.
-The regional win advanced the Turkey to the national competition, where it placed fifth.
+The mascot of St. Mary's is the Turkey, formerly the Southern Belle.
+In the spring semester of 2013, USA Today included the St. Mary's Turkey in its Best High School Mascot Contest.
+Online voting led Turkey to win first place in the state of Tennessee, followed by a first-place victory in the Southeast region.
+The regional win advanced Turkey to the national competition, where it placed fifth.

 Online School for Girls

 St. Mary’s is a charter member of the Online School for Girls, an electronic setting offering advanced academic instruction for girls worldwide.
 The mission of OSG is to "provide an exceptional all-girls educational experience by connecting girls worldwide through relevant and engaging coursework in a dynamic online learning community."
-The Head of School at St. Mary's, Albert Throckmorton, serves as the vice-president on the OSG Board of Trustees.
+The Head of School at St. Mary's, Albert Throckmorton, serves as the vice- resident on the OSG Board of Trustees.